machine-detonation/F7DAA0/README.md

 # INTRODUCTION!!

-- There's a handful of names I go by but R0cket, Crown and Redzz/Red are the ones I use the most
+- There's a handful of names I go by but R0cket, Crown, Bee and Redzz/Red are the ones I use the most

 - certified jammer,, I really like Animal Jam :P